 A report published in the May edition of the Journal of Alzheimer’s Disease states that moderate drinking may protect the brain from Alzheimer’s disease in otherwise healthy people. . . . → Read More: NonSmokers Should Drink A Little

 There are 17 million households that have to skip meals in order to make ends meet.

-Child hunger costs the US economy at least 28 billion dollars per year “because poorly nourished children perform less well in school and require far more long-term health . . . → Read More: The Obese and the Hungry Need Billions
+Child hunger costs the US economy at least 28 billion dollars per year “because poorly nourished children perform less well in school and require far more long-term . . . → Read More: The Obese and the Hungry Need Billions